bixb922/crank-organ/doc-hardware/battery.md

 Commercial batteries are usually rated in mAh (milliampere-hours) or Ah (ampere hours).
 To convert mAh to Wh, you multiply by the voltage of the battery.
 For example a AA rechargable battery may be rated at 2000 mAh = 2Ah.
 The voltage of a battery is 1.2V, so this is equivalent to 2,4Wh for each AA battery.

 For Lithium-Ion batteries, the Wh are usually calculated at 3.3V, which is what a single Li-ion battery delivers.
 So a 10000 mAh Li-ion battery pack will deliver 3.3*10000/1000 = 33 Watt-hours (33 Wh).

+For tool batteries, their voltage is usually 18V.
+You get Wh multiplying their Ah (ampere hour) rating by 18.
+For example, a 2.5Ah tool battery provides 18*2.5=45 Watt-hours.

 # 3. Battery technologies